Myotherapy treatment - Brisbane MSK Clinic

-When seeking treatment, there are many things to look for, and just picking a specific profession is not always the best option.
+When seeking treatment, there are many things to look for, and just picking a specific profession, or relying on on-line reviews is not always the best option.
 The article on Finding a good, ethical Musculoskeletal health professional includes some of the things to look for and avoid.

-There is a lot of overlap between skills and treatment methods within the MSK profession.
-Such overlaps cover primary care, allied health or others.
-However, there can be significant differences between how each discipline approaches a problem.
-There can even be wide variations between those within the same profession or from the same academic institution.
-Differences between practitioners exist due to profession, education provider, philosophy, personal experience, interests and more.
+There is a lot of overlap between skills and treatment methods within the MSK Therapy profession.
+Such overlaps cover primary care, allied health and other therapies.
+However, there can be significant differences in how each discipline approaches a problem.
+There can even be wide variations between professionals within the same profession or trained at the same academic institution.
+Differences between practitioners exist due to specific occupations, education providers, philosophy, personal experience, and interests.
 Some such differences are more historical, which one can see when looking at differences between Chiropractors, Osteopaths and Physiotherapists.